 How Does it Work?

-Members pay a monthly fee for 24/7 access to the space, tools, and basic materials.
-Access to the space means having access to the computer and electronics lab, the textile room, the 3D printer, and the lounge, class, and conference rooms.
-Once you pass our tool safety course, your RFID tag will be given access to the fabrication workshop, giving you access to all of our woodworking and metalworking tools.
-Once you’re done for the day, you can leave your work in progress in our storage area.
-Basic materials are also included, such as plywood, sheet metal, and resistors; not included: Zebrawood, carbon fiber rods, and type K thermocouples.
-With access to 10,000 sqft of space, tens of thousands of dollars worth of tools, and an incredible community of diverse and talented makers, you won’t have any excuse as to why you haven’t finished building your solar powered stink bug collecting robot.
+Members pay a monthly fee for 24/7 access to the space, tools, and in some cases scrap materials.
+Once you’re done working for the day, you can leave your work in progress in our temporary storage area for up to two weeks.
+Some basic materials like 3D printer filament are provided as a learning resource and a convenience, but make sure to replace what you use.
+With access to 12,000 sqft of space, over one hundred thousand dollars worth of tools, and an incredible community of diverse and talented makers, you won’t have any excuse as to why you haven’t finished building your solar powered stink bug collecting robot.
 Members also enjoy discounts on workshops and events.